kenzo251/spell_parser/README.md

 |2|return|
 |3|continue|

-currently numbers, will make this words later
+currently numbers, will make this words later; return takes a value to return to the caller

 ## loops
 loops can be defined with `loop_` creates a while true loop, use break to end

+## 'keywords':
+all keywords are case sensitive
+`true`
+`false`
+`null`

 ## inserting spells
 see main.py at the bottom, examples listed (varname "chain")

 ## running
 `python main.py`
-t is